ludenticus/vpn-switcher/README.md

-# vpn-change
+# vpn-switcher

 ## Description

-Script for automatic changing of your saved VPN connections under Linux.
+Script for switching VPN connections under Linux.
 In order to alternate VPNs, it will connect to the earliest used VPN.

 ## Requirements